AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

 >[!IMPORTANT]
 >
->Version 1.6.0 of the [!DNL Experience Cloud] ID service *requires* [!DNL AppMeasurement] for [!DNL JavaScript] version 1.6.3 or higher.
+>Version 1.6.0 of the [!DNL CX Enterprise] ID service *requires* [!DNL AppMeasurement] for [!DNL JavaScript] version 1.6.3 or higher.
 If you want to upgrade to version 1.6.0 of the Experience Cloud ID service, make sure that you use AppMeasurement 1.6.3 or higher.

 ## Version 1.6.2